ratify-project/ratify-verifier-go/cosign/README.md

 Sample output for the keyless verify
 The checks were performed:

-- The cosign claims were validated
+- The Cosign claims were validated
 - Existence of the claims in the transparency log was verified offline
 - The code-signing certificate was verified using trusted certificate authority certificates